muhammed-elgarf/Swag-Labs-UI-Automation/README.md

 ## 📄 License

-This project is intended for learning, portfolio demonstration, and automation testing practice.
+This project was developed for learning, portfolio demonstration, and automation testing practice.